kevinfarrugia/react-recipes/recipes/error-boundaries.md

 ## Where to put your Error Boundaries

 You can generally write a single `ErrorBoundary` component and use it in as many placess as you need it.
-One Boundary that wraps the entire app can be a starting point, but we could also add a few in major areas of the app that can work independently of one another.
+A single boundary that wraps the entire app can be a starting point, but we could also add a few in major areas of the app that can work independently of one another.

 We can go further and make our `ErrorBoundary` a bit more generic, and have it render a fallback UI that we can configure.
 Maybe in some places we feel like showing a frowny _Bummer!_ message, and that in others a _Quote of the day_ widget is a good replacement for broken functionality.
 (Reader, it rarely is.)